Hoyt Architects

 Advancing Digital Twins for Conservation & Land-Use Planning

-As Florida continues to experience rapid growth, nearly 60,000 acres of natural and agricultural land are lost each year.
-This research initiative, led by the University of Florida Center for Landscape Conservation Planning, explores how digital twin technology and decision intelligence can support more informed, transparent conservation and land-use planning across the Florida Wildlife Corridor Foundation.
+As Florida rapidly grows, nearly 60,000 acres of natural and agricultural land are lost each year.
+Led by the University of Florida Center for Landscape Conservation Planning, this initiative explores how digital twins and decision intelligence can support smarter, more transparent conservation and land-use planning for the Florida Wildlife Corridor Foundation.

-The project aims to develop a scalable ecological digital twin — an interactive planning environment that integrates GIS modeling, ecological data, and scenario analysis to help stakeholders evaluate conservation, resilience, connectivity, and future growth impacts over time.
+The project is developing a scalable ecological digital twin — an interactive platform combining GIS, ecological data, and scenario modeling to help stakeholders evaluate conservation, resilience, connectivity, and future growth impacts over time.

 • Develop a scalable ecological digital twin framework